subashini7/prasanna_web/content/hello.md

 Prasanna leads mission driven teams to build next generation products.
 As a founder, architect and an engineer, he brings the best out of people and technology to create opportunities of a lifetime.

-Prasanna views technology as the key to unlock the true potential of every industry built with human ingenuity—from enterprise to consumer; space to energy; and healthcare to finance.

 - [The 💥 moment.](https://www.youtube.com/watch?v=meYpEV01yHo&t=2863s)
 - [Are you learning well?](https://prashub.com/are-you-learning-well.pdf)
 - [“Oh, we have a dishcare!](https://www.linkedin.com/pulse/oh-we-have-dishcare-dishcare/)